SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 #### Downloading or Deleting files

-To download a file in the repository hover over the desired file and click on the Download button.
+To download a file in the repository hover over the desired file and click on the "Download" button.

 To delete a file click on the cross button and press "OK" when the pop-up window appears.